 For partners subscribed to Select or Enterprise plans.

-- You must have a Manager or Administrator role to set up notifications.
+- You must have a Manager or Administrator role to configure IT Glue workflows.

 Configuring Microsoft Teams